MartaFolgar/ifcb-quantification-tfm/README.md

 *Quantification of Marine Plankton Prevalence from Flow Cytometry Images*

-*Estimación de la prevalencia de especies de plancton marino mediante cuantificación basada en imágenes de citometría de flujo*
+*Marine Plankton Species Prevalence Estimation through Quantification Based on Imaging Flow Cytometry Images*

-This project evaluates several quantification methods on the IFCB (Imaging FlowCytobot) dataset and investigates the relationship between dataset shift and quantification error across different levels of the taxonomic hierarchy.
-The study focuses on estimating the prevalence of marine plankton taxa from flow cytometry images and analyzing how changes in class distributions affect quantification performance.
+This repository contains the code used to investigate the performance of several quantification methods on the WHOI-Plankton dataset and to analyze how dataset shift and taxonomic granularity affect class prevalence estimation.

 ---
 ## Repository Structure